sclaggett/Literate/README.md

 ## Advantages

-Literate programming produces a far superior result than any other development approach that I've ever tried (and I've tried a few in my 35 years of programming).
-The list below outlines its main benefits:
+Literate programming produces a far superior result than any other development approach that I've ever tried.
+Its main benefits are:

 1. **Clarity of thought.** By far the biggest boon is clarity in the design and implementation of the software.
 The literate approach forces you to think through and articulate what you are doing, constantly explaining the design and unfolding program code to an imaginary reader.
 Flaws in the design are identified and corrected earlier and explaining an ugly hack is more work and much less satisfying than coming up with an elegant solution.
 The literate paradigm produces a transformation in the state of mind of the programmer like no other that I've encountered.
 2. **Actually useful documentation.** The tight coupling of *what* and *why* in a literate program results in documentation that is actually useful and in sync with the source code.
 This is far superior to the other two options that are normally observed in the wild: either no documentation at all (the most common) or documentation that is out of date and doesn't describes the current version of the software.
 It requires tremendous discipline to keep separate documentation and code in sync but literate programming makes it easy.